Gradient boosting for convex cone predict and optimize problems: Experiments

-All experiments are evaluated over $10$ independent trials.
-Each trial consists of a randomly generated training dataset $ D = \{( \toi{\bx}, \toi{\bc})\}_{i=1}^m$ with $m=1000$ observations and an out-of-sample training dataset with $m=1000$.
+\end{enumerate} The CART and SPOT methods contain a single prediction tree whereas ensemble-based approaches use a maximum of $100$ trees.
+All methods consider maximum tree depths: $\{0,1,2 \}$ with a minimum split size of $50$ observations.
+Random forest implementations also consider an unlimited tree depth specification and perform bagging across feature variables and training data observations with a $50\%$ sampling rate.
+Experiments are evaluated over $10$ independent trials.
+Each trial consists of randomly generated training and out-of-sample datasets each with $m=1000$ observations.
 Performance is evaluated with respect to the total excess decision cost, given by:

-Synthetic data is generated as follows.
-Feature variables, $\bx$, are generated by randomly drawing from the Uniform distribution $\mathcal{U}(-1,1)$.
-The cost values, $\bc$, are generated according to the polynomial model: